The Hamilton School at Wheeler

 The Hamilton School at Wheeler is a unique place, a "school-within-a-school" contained within The Wheeler School in Providence, RI., serving children from Rhode Island and southeastern Massachusetts communities.
 Founded in 1988 to serve bright elementary-grade children with language-based learning differences, the school is set to celebrate its 25th anniversary in 2013.
 Many Hamilton students have been diagnosed with dyslexia (reading disorder), attention-deficit disorder (ADHD), executive function deficits, and/or specific language impairments.

-Hamilton Lower School students have their academic classes in a restored Victorian building on Wheeler's Providence campus.
+Hamilton Lower School students have their academic classes in the Whitaker building on Wheeler's Providence campus.
 Hamilton 6th, 7th, and 8th grade classes are located within the Wheeler Middle School.
 Hamilton students are integrated with regular Wheeler students for art, music, library, physical education, Aerie (enrichment) classes, field trips, and special events.
 Hamilton students are also integrated for lunch periods and recesses, mini-courses, and activity times.
-This School-within-a-school model allows students to be taught in smaller instructional groupings by teachers who utilize specialized teaching approaches while also providing the opportunity for socialization in the wider school community.
+This school-within-a-school model allows students to be taught in smaller instructional groupings by teachers who utilize specialized teaching approaches while also providing the opportunity for socialization in the wider school community.

 Whether you are a prospective parent, an alumnus or just a casual visitor of our site, welcome.
 We have a wealth of information including links to everything on Wheeler’s website and connections to many learning differences resources throughout the country.